 The receiver responds with a 488 error response, and the session setup fails.
-The initiator should display an error message to the user stating that encryption could not be negotiated.
-Note that the user at the receiving client may not get an indication of the call because the call is automatically rejected.
+The initiator displays an error message to the user stating that encryption could not be negotiated.
+Note that the user at the receiving client might not get an indication of the call because the call is automatically rejected.